PowerLedger/powr/docs/src/developing/test-validator.md

 ---
-title: Solana Test Validator
+title: Local Test Validator
 ---

 During early stage development, it is often convenient to target a cluster with fewer restrictions and more configuration options than the public offerings provide.
-This is easily achieved with the `solana-test-validator` binary, which starts a full-featured, single-node cluster on the developer's workstation.
+This is easily achieved with the `solana-test-validator` binary, which starts a full-featured, single-node blockchain cluster on the developer's workstation.

 ## Advantages